influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ### v.windowPeriod
 The `v.windowPeriod` template variable is controlled by the display width of the dashboard cell and is calculated by the duration of time that each pixel covers.
-Use the `v.windowPeriod` variable to downsample data to use only enough points to display one point per pixel.
+Use the `v.windowPeriod` variable to limit downsample data to display a maximum of one point per pixel.

 ```js
 from(bucket: "telegraf/autogen")